SpongeBob blackout looms for DirecTV subscribers

-In a blog post on Viacom's website, spokesman Mark Jafar wrote that despite Viacom's "best efforts" DirecTV rejected proposals to renew their contract.
-Nearly 20 million DirecTV customers will not have access to 26 Viacom channels including MTV and Nickelodeon if a new deal isn't struck by midnight Tuesday.
+In a blog post on Viacom's website Tuesday, spokesman Mark Jafar wrote that despite Viacom's "best efforts" DirecTV rejected proposals to renew their contract.
+Nearly 20 million DirecTV customers will not have access to 26 Viacom channels including MTV and Nickelodeon if a new deal isn't stuck by midnight Tuesday.

 The stand off is the latest saga taking place between media companies and cable and satellite TV providers over the cost of content.
 These providers pay a fee to media companies that allows them to carry channels such as MTV.
 Programming is the single biggest cost for distributors and in recent years they have taken a hard line against what they view as unreasonable "carriage fee" increases by content companies like Viacom.